Cannabis Made Clear

 Regulated cannabis extracts, topicals and edibles must include an ingredients list on the label.
 This helps consumers know exactly what they’re getting when consuming legal cannabis products.

 Rigorous quality-control testing also ensures you know what’s not in regulated products.
-Because illegal products aren’t regulated or tested, you don’t know what ingredients may be in them.
+Because illegal products aren’t regulated or tested, you don’t know what ingredients may be in them, even if they display an ingredients list.
 They could contain potential allergens, dangerous contaminants, banned pesticides, fungus or mould.

-To further help you spot the differences between regulated and unregulated cannabis products, check out the visual guide below, or click here to download a comprehensive version of this guide to keep handy.
+To further help you spot the differences between regulated and unregulated cannabis products, check out the visual guide below, or download a comprehensive version to keep handy.

 Download Accessible PDF